-EPA began evaluating SSM provisions in various state SIPs a number of years ago for consistency with the agency's interpretation of the Clean Air Act.
+EPA began evaluating SSM provisions in various state SIPS a number of years ago for consistency with the agency's interpretation of the Clean Air Act.
 The evaluation began in response to a request by the Sierra Club.

 EPA subsequently issued a finding that certain SSM SIP provisions in a number of states (including Arkansas) were substantially inadequate to meet Clean Air Act requirements.
-As a result, EPA issued a SIP Call for these states.
-It established a due date for states subject to the SIP Call to submit what it deemed corrective SIP revisions.
+As a result, EPA issued a SIP call for these states.
+It established the due date for states subject to the SIP call to submit what it deemed corrective SIP revisions.

-Arkansas submitted revisions in response to the SIP Call on May 12 and November 1 of 2022.
-Such submittals requested removal of the provisions identified in the 2015 SIP Call from the Arkansas SIP.
-The July 21st proposal is to determine that the removal of these provisions from the SIP will correct the deficiencies in the Arkansas SIP identified in the 2015 SIP Call.
+Arkansas submitted revisions in response to the SIP call on May 12 and November 1 of 2022.
+Such submittals requested removal of the provisions identified in the 2015 SIP call from the Arkansas SIP.
+On July 21st EPA proposed to determine that the removal of these provisions from the SIP would correct the deficiencies in the Arkansas SIP identified in the 2015 SIP call.